0xneobyte/VaultAI/README.md

 -   Press `Ctrl/Cmd+Shift+V` to toggle chat
 -   Click the pin button to enable Insert Mode for cursor-based insertion
 -   Use Command Palette (`Ctrl/Cmd+P`) for quick AI commands

+## 🧠 RAG - Vault-Wide AI Search

+Transform your entire vault into an AI-powered knowledge base!
+VaultAI now supports RAG (Retrieval Augmented Generation) using Google's Gemini File Search API.

+### How It Works
+VaultAI indexes your vault and uses semantic search to find relevant notes when you ask questions.
+The AI then provides answers grounded in your actual notes with citations.

+### Setup RAG
+1. Open **Settings → VaultAI → RAG Settings**
+2. Toggle **"Enable RAG"** to ON
+3. Choose folder to index (use `/` for entire vault)
+4. Click **"Sync Now"** and wait for completion
+5. In chat, click the **🧠 button** to enable RAG mode

+### Features
+- **Smart Sync** - Only uploads new or modified files
+- **Flexible Indexing** - Index entire vault or specific folders
+- **Citation Support** - Responses indicate sources from your vault
+- **Progress Tracking** - Real-time sync status updates

+> **Note**: Inspired by [Discussion #22](https://github.com/0xneobyte/VaultAI/discussions/22) - turning your vault into something like Google Notebook LM!

 ## Documentation